At rehabbed Globes, 'The Fabelmans,' 'Banshees' triumph

 The Golden Globes returned to the air Tuesday with a red carpet flush with celebrities, comedian Jerrod Carmichael as a hesitant emcee and top awards for Steven Spielberg's "The Fabelmans" and Martin McDonagh's "The Banshees of Inisherin," as the beleaguered award show sought to rekindle its pre-pandemic and pre-scandal glamour.

-The top film awards went to “The Fabelmans,” winner of best film, drama, and “The Banshees of Inisherin," winner of best film, comedy or musical.
-“Abbott Elementary," “White Lotus” and “House of the Dragon” led the TV awards.
+Spielberg’s autobiographical coming-of-age film “The Fabelmans” won best drama film and the dark friendship tale “The Banshees of Inisherin,” captured best film, comedy or musical.
+“Abbott Elementary,” “White Lotus” and “House of the Dragon” led the TV awards.

+The Globes’ would-be comeback ended like many Globes ceremonies before it: with a triumphant Spielberg.
+For the fifth time, one of Spielberg's films won a best picture Globe.
+Nominated 14 times by the Globes for best director, Spielberg also won the honor for the third time.
+He began by thanking his three sisters, his late father and his late mother, Leah Adler (played by Michelle Williams in the film).
+“She is up there kvelling about this right now,” said Spielberg.

 Carmichael kicked off the 80th Golden Globes from the Beverly Hilton in Beverly Hills, California, with little of the fanfare that usually opens such ceremonies.
 He plunged straight into the issues that drove the Globes off television and led much of the entertainment industry to boycott the Hollywood Foreign Press Association after the group was revealed to have no Black members.
 Carmichael opened by asking the crowd to "be a little quiet here."

-“I am your host, Jerrod Carmichael,” said the “Rothanial” comedian.
+“I am your host, Jerrod Carmichael,” said the “Rothaniel” comedian.
 “And I'll tell you why I'm here.
 I'm here 'cause I'm Black.

 “I won't say they were a racist organization,” he continued before sitting on the stage.
 “But they didn't have a single Black member until George Floyd died.
 So do with that information what you will.”